vincr04/DESeq2_workshop/Instructions.md

 Bioconductor also contains some 'pre-packaged' datasets that can be easily downloaded and used as examples.
 Today, we will work on the 'pasilla' dataset ([Brooks et al., Genome Research 2011](https://pubmed.ncbi.nlm.nih.gov/20921232/)) which explores the effects of RNAi knockdown of *pasilla*, a nuclear RNA binding protein implicated in splicing and ortholog of mammalian NOVA1 and NOVA2, on the transcriptome of cultured *Drosophila melanogaster* cells.

-As above, use Google to find out how to install the 'pasilla' dataset, and once this is done, don't forget to type `library("pasilla")` to load the package and the data.
+As above, use Google to find out how to install the 'pasilla' dataset deom Bioconductor, and once this is done, don't forget to type `library("pasilla")` to load the package and the data.

-### Additional packages required
+### Additional packages to install

 We will use [tidyverse](https://www.tidyverse.org/) to manipulate datasets.
 Tidyverse is available via CRAN, which means that you can install it from the 'Packages' tab on the top right of your screen in RStudio.
 Then, load the package.

 [ggplot2](https://ggplot2.tidyverse.org/reference/ggplot.html) might be an old friend of yours.
 If it's already installed on your computer you can just load the package.
 Otherwise, you can also obtain ggplot2 *via* CRAN.
+Then, load the package.

+[WGCNA](https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/) is used for analysing gene expression correlation networks.
+It is available *via* CRAN.
+Then, load the package.

 ## 2. Generate a *DESeqDataSet*